 The video shows swirling colors and plays a distorted musical track that is sped up, gets slower and plays backwards.
-In the meantime, interspersed is a very thin and misshapen woman looking very close into the camera at some point and also tap dancing with a parasol; at some point she is featured with a clown head on top of her head.
+In the meantime, interspersed is a very thin and misshapen woman looking very close into the camera, and then tap dancing with a parasol; at some point, she is featured with a clown head on top of her head.

 The video, when watched, is said to create intense feelings of fear, distorting the mind, and creating problems thereafter for the viewer.
 One man reported that his computer was hacked after watching the video and that he was thereafter alienated from friends.
 Essentially the video is thought to be a curse of some sort.

 It is said that subliminal messages run through the audio and visual effects of the video; variously said to show people in a circle praying and telling the viewer to do horrible things and to "follow me".
 The clown head is said to be symbolic of the condemnation of the soul.

 Furthermore, it is said that the video is the product of a satanic cult that abuses and exploits children.
 It is the cult of the Walrus or La Morsa.
 The cult is said to be based in Brazil but has a faction in Germany.

 It is also touted that playwright Luigi Pirandello was able to get his sabotaged theater production of La Morsa completed by way of this worship of the Walrus.
 In fact, in 1898 his play L'epilogo was not produced because of accidents on the set.
 When he renamed the play La Morsa in 1910, the play went on without a hitch and was very successful.